cs3216/cs3216.github.io/website/coursework/product-design/index.md

 You might also find pattern libraries useful.
 A pattern library is a collection of user interface design elements, such as a login page, a news feed, a profile page, a credit card entry screen, etc. They are recurring solutions that solve common design problems.

-- [Mobbin](https://mobbin.design/) - A website created by fellow School of Computing student [Lim Ji Ho](http://www.jiholim.com/) that showcases the various screens found within popular mobile apps
+- [Mobbin](https://mobbin.com/): A website that showcases the various screens found within popular mobile and web apps that's very popular among the design community.
+It is founded by School of Computing alumni [Jiho Lim](https://www.linkedin.com/in/jiho/) and [Liau Jian Jie](https://www.linkedin.com/in/liaujianjie/) (CS3216 AY2019/20).
-- [pttrns](https://pttrns.com/) - Another mobile app UI pattern library which includes Apple Watch apps
-- [Material Design Tools](https://material.io/tools/) - Customise and download Material Design icons and theme assets
+- [Page Flows](https://pageflows.com/): Covers user flows, screens and emails across various devices.
+Generous amount of free content.
+- [UI Sources](https://www.uisources.com/): Another source for UI flow inspirations focusing on mobile apps and includes recordings of end to end user journeys (paid).

+Platform-specific design resources:

+- [Material Design Tools](https://material.io/): Official resource hub for Material Design, Google's open source design system.
+Useful if you want to pursue a Material design theme.
-- [Apple Design Resources](https://developer.apple.com/design/resources/) - Assets and tools for designing for Apple devices
+- [Apple Design Resources](https://developer.apple.com/design/resources/): Assets and tools for designing for Apple devices.

-Other good resources for design inspiration include [Dribbble](https://dribbble.com/) and [Behance](https://www.behance.net/).
-They are websites used by designers to showcase their work.
+Other good resources for design inspiration include [Behance](https://www.behance.net/) and [Dribbble](https://dribbble.com/).
+They are websites used by designers to showcase their portfolio/work.
 You could think of them as LinkedIn for designers.

 ---